Find Trade Colleges

 Elizabeth City, NC

-You’ll join some of the best and brightest minds around you if you attend College of the Albemarle.
-The school came in at #5 on this year’s Best Value Allied Health Professions Associate Degree Schools in North Carolina list.
-Located in the distant town of Elizabeth City, College of the Albemarle is a public school with a small student population.
+You’ll be in good company if you decide to attend College of the Albemarle.
+It ranked #5 on our 2023 Best Value Allied Health Professions Associate Degree Schools in North Carolina list.
+Located in the town of Elizabeth City, College of the Albemarle is a public college with a small student population.

 Full Allied Health Professions at College of the Albemarle Report

-Lenoir Community College did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
-It came in at #6 on the list.
-Located in the distant town of Kinston, Lenoir Community College is a public college with a small student population.
+Lenoir Community College landed the #6 spot in the 2023 rankings for the best value associate degree allied health professions programs.
+Located in the town of Kinston, Lenoir Community College is a public college with a small student population.

 As a testament to the quality of education it offers, Lenoir Community College also is in the top 15% of our Best Allied Health Professions Associate Degree Trade Schools in North Carolina ranking.

-Central Piedmont Community College landed the #7 spot in the 2023 rankings for the best value associate degree allied health professions programs.
-Located in the large city of Charlotte, Central Piedmont Community College is a public college with a large student population.
+With a ranking of #7, Central Piedmont Community College did quite well on this year’s best value schools for allied health professions students working on their associate degree.
+Located in the large city of Charlotte, Central Piedmont Community College is a public college with a fairly large student population.

-Full Allied Health Professions at Central Piedmont Community College Report
+Read full report on Allied Health Professions at Central Piedmont Community College

 #8